alemar11/ios-watchos-tvos-macos-resources/README.md

 * [ZFTokenField](https://github.com/zoonooz/ZFTokenField) - iOS custom view that let you add token view inside like NSTokenField.

 #### 🔸*Swift*
+* [automatic-height-tagcells](https://github.com/weijentu/automatic-height-tagcells) - This is a sample project to implement features with dynamic height of UITableViewCell based on autolayout, tags aligned automatically and clickable tags.
 * [TagListView](https://github.com/xhacker/TagListView) - Simple but highly customizable iOS tag list view, in Swift.
 * [RRTagController](https://github.com/remirobert/RRTagController) - RRTagController allows user to select tag and create new one.
 * [UITags](https://github.com/gtsif21/UITags)